 It is not that cognitive principles are particularly new or complicated or otherwise obscure.
 Many were employed to good effect during the Second World War.
 Somehow, we have drifted away from appreciating the power of cognition.

 In my workshops, I demonstrate how we can identify the cognitive performance barriers we encounter and how we can develop effective, efficient and economical design interventions or training experiences to overcome them.
 I use workshop exercises to help workshop delegates develop a foundational level of skill with the essential tools.

 If you are intrigued by the potential to achieve transformational change through leveraging your cognitive power or the cognitive power of your organization, contact me to discuss a workshop.

 If you have registered, Log In with your email address.
 If you have not registered, please do so to gain complimentary access to all site resources.
-You will have access to a selection of my published papers on cognitive systems & training systems as well as unpublished tutorials on analysis & design of cognitive systems and unpublished notes on various topics related to cognitive design.
+You will have full access to both books on Cognitive Work Analysis and to a selection of my published papers on cognitive systems & training systems as well as unpublished tutorials on analysis & design of cognitive systems and unpublished notes on various topics related to cognitive design.
 You will also find descriptions of some of the workshops I offer.